 For five year old Harry and his family, the path to diagnosis and finding the right support was long and bumpy.
 “It felt like we had hurdles for a long time,” his mum Katie says.

-“For the first 2 years of his life, it seemed Harry met all the necessary milestones and some even early, he was crawling at 9 months and walking at 10 months!
-However, the milestone he never, EVER met was sleeping through the night.”
+“For the first two years of his life, it seemed Harry met all the necessary milestones and some even early, he was crawling at nine months and walking at ten months!
+However, the milestone he never, ever met was sleeping through the night.”

-“But by age 2.5 we knew something wasn’t right in his sleep, lack of speech and increasingly challenging behaviour issues.”
+“But by age two and a half we knew something wasn’t right in his sleep, lack of speech and increasingly challenging behaviour issues.”

 In their search for answers the family continued to push doctors for checks and tests to help their young son.